-However, an individual practitioner may vary in accuracy or choice of ayanamsha.
+An individual practitioner may vary in accuracy or choice of ayanamsha.

-" Lahiri" = the surname of the man who served as head of the committee which determined the official ayanamsha for the government of India for purpose of calculating festivals, panchanga , etc..
+" Lahiri" = the surname of the man who served as head of the calendar committee.
+This commitee determined the official ayanamsha for the Government of India to be used for purpose of calculating festivals, panchanga , etc..

-Best wishes, BP Lama Jyotisha
+BP Lama Jyotishavidya

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth